 A box of pasta is a great meal starter on a busy day.
 Just whip up a quick sauce or pour one out of a jar (no judgment here), and you have a complete meal.

-Dried pasta is always a good deal, but it's an even better deal if you catch it on sale, buy it with coupons, or both.
+Dried pasta is always a good deal, but it's an even better deal if you catch it on sale.
 Aim to pay $1 a box or less.
 Pasta is good for one to two years past the date printed on the box, so you have plenty of time to use it up.

 08 of 10